-Alaska Home Repair Grants 2026: AHFC & Disaster Relief Guide
+Alaska Home Repair Grants 2026: AHFC, USDA and BIA Help

 THE CRITICAL DEADLINE: Disaster Recovery

-If your home was damaged by the October 2025 West Coast Storms or the December 2025 Mat-Su Wind Disaster, your window is closing.
-You have exactly five days left to act.
-The State Individual Assistance (IA) and FEMA programs are designed to make essential living areas safe and functional.
+If your home was damaged by the October 2025 West Coast Storms or the December 2025 Mat-Su Wind Disaster, check the current application status before starting paperwork.
+The original February 20, 2026 deadline has passed, but appeals, documentation reviews, FEMA follow-ups, SBA disaster loan steps, or later state updates may still matter for some households.
+The State Individual Assistance (IA) and FEMA programs are designed to make essential living areas safe and functional after declared disasters.

 In Alaska, this uniquely covers subsistence equipment.
 If your snowmachine or ATV is your primary means of transportation for food gathering and is damaged, it qualifies as essential personal property.